theoxylo/minecraft_mod_thx/README.txt

 INTRODUCTION
 ------------
-If you just want to get the latest version of this mod to try it out, you can download the zip file from Dropbox or Github downloads:
+If you just want to get the latest version of this mod to try it out, you can download the zip file from GitHub:

     https://github.com/downloads/theoxylo/minecraft_mod_thx/mod_thx_helicopter_beta_1.5_01_v003.zip

-Just copy the zip file to your '%APPDATA%\.minecraft\mods' directory and start Minecraft normally (ModLoader required).
+Just copy the zip file to your '%APPDATA%\.minecraft\mods' directory and start Minecraft normally (ModLoader v4 required).

 After running at least once, check out the options in file '%APPDATA%\.minecraft\mods\mod_thx.options' for controls and other settings.